 Coursey Graves has its own sea-level tasting salon for those visiting downtown Healdsburg, while their 40-acre estate sits high atop the steep, rocky slopes of Bennett Mountain, with gorgeous valley views for days.
 This small-production winery sustainably farms and produces Cabernet Sauvignon, Merlot, and Syrah from its own 13-acre Graves Vineyard.
 Tastings here must be booked by appointment, and can include their single varietals and blends paired with selections from local bakeries and creameries.

 Perched at 1,000 feet on the Northwest shoulder of Sonoma Mountain, Belden Barns is a true California gem.
 The property has a long history of farming and hospitality dating back to the late 1800s.
 The property includes 100-year-old Monterrey Cyprus trees and 1880s-era white farm buildings.
 The location also offers ideal grape growing conditions, with morning fog, afternoon sun, ocean breezes, and ancient volcanic soils.
 Belden Barns produces 10 estate wines including Pinot Noir, Syrah, Grenache, Grüner Veltliner, Chardonnay, Sauvignon Blanc, and Viognier.

 Restaurants and Lodging near Bennett Valley

-Near to Bennett Valley in Santa Rosa, try Monti’s for wood-fired rotisseries and wine country cuisine.
-The nearby Flamingo Resort & Conference Center is a great accommodation choice complete with pools and fitness club.
+A few miles west of Bennett Valley in Santa Rosa's Montgomery Village, try Monti's for wood-fired rotisseries and Wine Country cuisine.
+The nearby Flamingo Resort offers stylishly retro accommodations, complete with pools and fitness club.
 If you want to camp in the area, sites are available nearby at Spring Lake Regional Park.

 Sonoma County Appellations (AVA):